My students (children) ask me what is the difference between analog and digital. Is it a good question? We will answer him how? clear and easy…

 Cons of Analog Signals

-- Lower quality signal than digital.
+- Lower general signal quality.

 What is Digital Signal?